 Most modern chalkboards are some shade of black because the dark surface provides the perfect contrast for light and white chalk.
 Real Milk Paint’s Arabian Night color offers a blue-black reminiscent of the night sky that works brilliantly in DIY chalkboard projects.
-Black Iron milk paint — a smokier, carbon-inspired hue — also makes a great choice for chalkboard paint.
+Black Iron milk paint — a smokier, carbon-inspired hue — also makes a brilliant idea for chalkboard paint.

 For a more vintage look or to create a rustic vibe, a DIY chalkboard that’s a bit more green provides a look a little closer to the classic schoolroom models.
 Earth Green paint is a good option if that’s the design you’re going for, or you can add a bit of black to any shade of our green milk paints to create a custom dark paint color that matches your vision.